crodrigoquero/C4Imaging/README.md

 Whichever direction the architecture takes, what is clear now is that some general purpose WorkFlow States can be developed right now.
 Plase have a look on this [discussion](../../discussions/46) if you're on the belief that you have a great idea regaring work flow states which you want to turn into something concrete.

+Do not forget to read the [contributing](./CONTRIBUTING.md) file to learn more about how you can contribute to the project.

 ## Bibliography